jamiemill/play-ios-assets-test/README.md

 ## Tested on:

 - play 2.0.1
-- play 2.0.4
+- play 2.0.4 (current version this project is configured for)

+## Reproducing on the command-line:

+- Run the server with `play run`

+- Make a pipelined request for three files:

+    echo -e "GET /assets/javascripts/1.js HTTP/1.1\r\n\r\n GET /assets/javascripts/2.js HTTP/1.1\r\n\r\n GET /assets/javascripts/3.js HTTP/1.1\r\n" | nc localhost 9000

+- You should see files return out of order, or one file interrupting another.

-## Steps to reproduce on iOS
+## Reproducing on iOS

 - Run this app on a desktop machine